-If you’re interested in a therapy-focused career path, understanding the differences between an MSW vs counseling master’s degree, including the different courses you may take, the different concentrations available, and the different career paths each may prepare you for, is key to finding the perfect program for you.
+If you’re interested in a therapy-focused career path, understanding the difference between an MSW vs counseling master’s degree is key to finding the perfect program for you.
+This includes learning about the different courses you may take, concentrations available, and different career paths each concentration entails.

-While both may prepare you for a career in mental health counseling, a Master of Social Work and a master’s in counseling each provides a different focus and requires different licensure.
+While both a Master in Social Work and a Counseling Master’s degree may prepare you for a career in mental health counseling, an MSW and a master’s in counseling provide a different focus and require different licensure.

 MSW vs Counseling: Understanding the Differences

 The differences between social work and counseling begins with where the work is done.
 For example, counseling typically takes place in therapeutic settings, such as a therapist’s office or in a group therapy session.

 On the other hand, social work typically takes place in direct settings.
 These include schools, court houses, health centers, hospitals, and many others.

 As a result, while pursuing the different degrees, programs strive to teach how to help clients and patients in these various settings and the various theories and research that applies to each field.